-Before each school-sponsored field trip, permission slips will be sent home and should be signed by a parent.
+Before each school-sponsored field trip, permission slips will be sent home and must be signed by a parent or legal guardian.
 Students who do not return the signed permission slip will not be permitted to attend the field trip.